Cownic/CE4041/README.md

 # Machine Learning Project

 - Download dataset from Kaggle : https://www.kaggle.com/competitions/zillow-prize-1/data
-- Put the dataset into a folder in the same directory
+- Put the dataset into /data in the same directory
+- All helper functions are in /helper folder